-For contemporary style blended with an old-school aesthetic, it doesn’t get more classic than a Chicago loft apartment.
-Find spacious timber loft apartments that are built in former warehouses, modern loft apartments designed with today's most convenient appliances and amenities, or discover renovated factory lofts that combine old and new with unmistakable style.
+For contemporary style blended with an old-school aesthetic, it doesn’t get more classic than Chicago lofts.
+Find spacious timber lofts for rent that are built in former warehouses, modern loft apartments designed with today's most convenient appliances and amenities, or discover renovated factory lofts that combine old and new with unmistakable style.
 Many of these places boast high ceilings and industrial design elements, but history buffs will find plenty of additional interesting factoids and details if they choose loft apartments for rent in Chicago.

 Types of Lofts in Chicago